 - If only one foot is affected, it may be up to 1cm shorter than the other limb due to underdeveloped muscles in the calves

-Clubfoot treatment aims to restore full function, rectify pain, and resolve the presence of visual deformities.
-In the last decade, traditional surgical approaches have been pushed out in favour of conservative or minimally invasive treatments, which our podiatrists are highly confident in.
-Such forms of treatment may involve:
+Clubfoot management aims to restore full function, rectify pain, and resolve the presence of visual deformities.
+In the last decade, traditional surgical approaches have been pushed out in favour of conservative or minimally invasive podiatric care, which our podiatrists are highly confident in.
+Such approaches may involve:

 - Examination, evaluation, and advice